 Emergency exit signs and emergency lighting fixtures are both required by law to ensure the safety of all building occupants.
 During emergency situations, exit signs and emergency lighting guide building occupants to the nearest outdoor exit.
 They are vital components of any business’s evacuation plan.

 In order to ensure you’re prepared for any fires that may arise, always keep fire systems ready and make sure all employees are trained on how to use them.
-Schedule routine fire systems inspections to verify that they function properly to protect you against loss or damage to your business.
+Schedule routine fire systems inspections to verify that they function properly to protect you against loss or damage to your business and keep your retail business fire system up to date.